rbalint/qrcodelabels/README.md

 The scripts can be run from the top directory, no installation mechanism is provided.
 To install the dependencies run:
-`apt-get install texlive-extra-utils qrencode imagemagick inkscape`
+`apt-get install texlive-extra-utils qrencode imagemagick inkscape uuid`

 Usage